-The Billing module gives fullstackhero a working subscription-billing skeleton: a global catalogue of plans, per-tenant subscriptions, a Draft → Issued → Paid invoice state machine, usage metering with overage rates, and a monthly Hangfire job that generates the next billing period for every active tenant.
+The Billing module gives fullstackhero a working subscription-billing skeleton: a global catalogue of plans, per-tenant subscriptions driven by the tenant lifecycle (create + renew), a Draft → Issued → Paid invoice state machine, usage metering with overage rates, and a monthly Hangfire job that generates usage invoices for every active tenant.
 It’s not a payment gateway (no Stripe SDK, no card webhooks), it’s the invoice + subscription primitives every SaaS needs before it integrates a gateway.

 What ships in v10